-The industry has refined how we use it, but for the last 150 years, the standard system for heating hasn’t changed.
-You’re still using steam to run your process and applying the heat to a flowing fluid from the outside-in.
+The industry has refined how we use it, but the standard heating system hasn’t changed for the last 150 years.
+You’re still using steam to run your process and applying the heat to a fluid from outside.
 Plants and engineers have gotten used to slow, imprecise heating in their process.
-But now manufacturers need a better tool if they’re going to be competitive in this new landscape.
+But now manufacturers need a better tool to compete in this new landscape.

-IFS is the Tesla of fluid heating for food and beverage, if that makes sense.
-It’s high performance, it’s electric, and it’s the next generation of where things are going.
+IFS is the Tesla of fluid heating for food and beverage if that makes sense.
+It’s high performance, electric, and the next generation of where things are going.

 How does magnetic induction work?

-Every kind of metal has polarity—like the north and south pole of a magnet.
-With induction, you’re using electromagnetic energy resonate that magnetic field.
+Every kind of metal has polarity—like a magnet’s north and south pole.
+With induction, you’re using electromagnetic energy to resonate that magnetic field.

-So the north and south poles of that piece of metal switch back and forth thousands of times every second.
+So that piece of metal’s north and south poles switch back and forth thousands of times every second.
 As that happens, the electrons get pulled one way and then another.
 The magnetic field starts to resonate, which generates heat.
 Nothing touches the metal—it heats up because the electromagnetic forces are causative.
 It’s really cool.

 What’s your game plan going forward?

 Right now we’re launching our S-series heating system.
 It’s a booster heater to give manufacturers more hours of production every day literally.
 With faster and more precise heating, manufacturers can decrease warm-up times in their production cycle.
 Right now they use big, lumbering pieces of equipment.
 They work fine when they get to temperature, but it takes 10–15 minutes for that to happen.
 It doesn’t sound like a lot, but when every minute of production is dollars that you’re making or not making, it really adds up.
 Our use case with a national juice brand showed $250k in savings per year due to faster warm-up times.